Should we test the model assumptions before running a model-based test?: A positive result for combined procedures

+We here model an idealised setup in which researchers in a certain field, say, analyse many data sets using the same tests based on certain model assumptions, and come across a certain percentage $0\le\lambda\le 1$ of situations in which the model assumptions are fulfilled, and a percentage of $1-\lambda$ situations in which the model assumptions are violated in a certain way.

 Is such a setup relevant?
-Obviously it is not realistic that only two distributions are possible, one of which fulfills the model assumptions of the MC test.
+Obviously it is not realistic that there are only two distributions possible, one of which fulfills the model assumptions of the MC test.
 We wanted to keep the setup simple, but of course one could look at mixtures of a wider range of distributions, even a continuous range (for example for ratios between group-wise variances).
-In any case, the setup is more flexible than looking at $\lambda=0$ and $\lambda=1$ only, which is what has been done in the literature up to now.
-Of course model assumptions will never hold precisely, but the idea seems appealing to us that a researcher in a certain field who very often applies certain tests comes across a certain percentage different from 0 or 1 of cases which are well-behaved in the sense that a certain model assumption is a good if not perfect description of what is going on.
+In any case, the setup is more flexible and one might say realistic than looking at $\lambda=0$ and $\lambda=1$ only, which is what has been done in the literature up to now.
+The aim here is to show in what sense the combined procedure can be better than both MC and AU tests applied unconditionally, and similar effects will likely be obtained in more complex setups.
+Also, model assumptions will of course never hold precisely, but having a certain probability that the model is wrong in a really problematic way whereas otherwise the nominal performance of the MC test is a good approximation does not seem unrealistic.
 The setup has a certain Bayesian flavor, but a researcher may want to use $\lambda$ as a simple device for decision support rather than being required to set up priors for $\lambda$ along with all other model parameters.

+Using the notation from Section \ref{scomb}, let $P_\theta$ be a distribution that fulfills the model assumptions of the MC test, and $Q\in M\setminus M_\Theta$ a distribution that violates these assumptions.
+For considerations of power, let the null hypothesis of the main test be violated, i.e., $\theta\not\in\Theta_0$ and $Q\not\in M^*$ (an analogous setup is possible for considerations of size).
+We may observe data from $P_\theta$ or from $Q$.
+Assume that a data set is with probability $\lambda\in[0,1]$ generated from $P_\theta$ and with probability $1-\lambda$ from $Q$ (we stress that as opposed to standard mixture models, $\lambda$ governs the distribution of the whole data set, not every single observation independently).
+The cases $\lambda=0$ and $\lambda=1$ are those that have been treated in the literature, but only if $\lambda\in(0,1)$ the ability of the MS test to inform the researcher whether the data are more likely from $P_\theta$ or from $Q$ is actually required.

+Figure \ref{fig:simueg} is based on Example \ref{etwosam} with $P_{\theta}$ being the normal and $Q$ the $t_3$-distribution.
+In this situation, for $\lambda=0$ ($t_3$; model assumption violated), the AU test (WMW) is best and the MC test ({\it t} test) is worst.
+For $\lambda=1$, both MC test and combined procedure reach about the same power, and the AU test is worst.
+The powers of all three tests are linear functions of $\lambda$, and the consequence is that the combined procedure performs better than both unconditional tests over the best part of the range of $\lambda$, and never much worse than the best.
+The latter can be seen in many setups of this kind.
+This good result is somewhat contrasted by a slightly inflated type 1 error probability of the combined procedure though, see Example \ref{etwosam}.